gvwilson/thirdbit/src/fiction/iffy/index.md

 According to her history lessons,
-Hell had once been called a web or a net, as if people had hoped to catch the truth in it, but those days had ended long before the ice started to melt.
+Hell had once been called a web or a net, as if people had hoped to catch the truth in it, but those days had ended long before the Melt.
 For every truth there were a dozen half-truths and a hundred outright lies.
 Beyond those lay malware that could erase all record of you or make you speak in tongues.
-A handful of people so brave or desperate that they might as well be crazy still risked their sanity with virtual reality and direct neural links.
+A handful of people—brave, desperate, crazy, or all three—still risked their sanity with virtual reality and direct neural links.
-Everyone else stuck to text, voice, and simple, sanitized graphics.
+Everyone else stuck to text and simple, sanitized graphics.

-She was about to close her app for the night when it pinged softly to tell her she had a message from Jeep.
+She was about to put her app to sleep for the night when it pinged softly to tell her she had a message from Jeep.
-*saw the news—hope you're bonna.*
+`saw the news—hope you're bonna.`

-The green bar beside it showed only an 85% probability that it was really him, but that wasn't why she hesitated before typing, *we're aright*, and then,
+The green bar beside it showed only an 85% probability that it was really him, but that wasn't why she hesitated before typing, `we're aright`, and then,
-*thanks for askin*.
+`thanks for askin`.
 She waited a few moments for a reply.
 When none came,
-she thumbed the app off and slithered into her sleeping bag.
+she thumbed off her app and slithered into her sleeping bag.

-"We ain't goin' nowhere 'til I done some shoppin'," Aunt Naggie said firmly the next morning after a hasty breakfast of cold rice.
+"We ain't goin' nowhere 'til I done some shoppin'," Aunt Naggie said firmly the next morning after a hasty breakfast of onigiri and soy sauce.
 "You'll be the first to complain if we run out of anythin'."

-For a moment Iffy was sure Uncle Jack would explode again, but to her surprise he backed down.
+For a moment Iffy was sure Uncle Jack would explode, but to her surprise he just snapped,
-"Fine," he snapped, waving her away.
+"Fine.
-"You go get whate'er we need.
+You go get whate'er we need.
 I'm gonna look at th' engine an' see what th' sainted *Mister* Wales has gaffled.
 An' take th' girl with you,"
 he added over his shoulder as he stalked away.